-On May 27, 2011, the Company's Kadant Johnson Europe B.V. subsidiary acquired all the stock of m-clean papertech holding AB (M-Clean), a European-based supplier of paper machine fabric and roll cleaning equipment.
-The aggregate purchase price for this acquisition was \$15,849,000, which included \$910,000 of cash acquired and \$517,000 of debt assumed.
-The purchase price is subject to a post-closing adjustment.
+On May 27, 2011, the Company's Kadant Johnson Europe B.V. subsidiary acquired all the stock of m-clean papertech holding AB (M-Clean), a European-based supplier of equipment that cleans paper machine fabrics and rolls.
+The aggregate purchase price for this acquisition was \$16,104,000, including \$15,849,000 paid at closing and \$255,000 to be paid in the fourth quarter of 2011.
+The purchase price included \$910,000 of cash acquired and \$517,000 of debt assumed.

 The Company's acquisitions have historically been made at prices above the fair value of the acquired assets, resulting in goodwill, due to expectations of synergies from combining the businesses.
-The Company anticipates several synergies in connection with this acquisition, including the use of the Company's existing distribution channels to expand sales of the acquired business' products.
+The Company anticipates several synergies in connection with this acquisition, including the use of the Company's existing distribution channels to expand sales of the products of the acquired business.

 The acquisition has been accounted for using the purchase method of accounting and the results of M-Clean have been included in the accompanying financial statements from the date of its acquisition.
 The Company recorded acquisition transaction costs of approximately \$234,000 in the second quarter of 2011 in selling, general, and administrative expenses.
-Allocation of the purchase price for the acquisition was based on estimates of the fair value of the net assets acquired.
-The purchase price allocation includes identifiable intangible assets acquired of \$6,633,000, which are being amortized using the straight-line method over a weighted-average period of 7 years.
-The excess of the acquisition purchase price over the tangible and identifiable intangible assets was recorded as goodwill and totaled \$8,571,000, none of which is deductible for tax purposes.
+Allocation of the purchase price for the acquisition was based on estimates of the fair values of the net assets acquired.
+The purchase price allocation includes identifiable intangible assets acquired of \$5,777,000, which are being amortized using the straight-line method over a weighted-average period of 8 years.
+The excess of the acquisition purchase price over the tangible and identifiable intangible assets was recorded as goodwill and totaled \$9,641,000, none of which is deductible for tax purposes.
 The allocation of the acquisition purchase price is subject to adjustment upon finalization of the valuations, and therefore the current measurements of inventory, intangible assets acquired, goodwill, assumed liabilities, and deferred income taxes are subject to change.